 You’ve confirmed their submission worked.
 Nothing is worse than filling out a form for something valuable and not knowing if it went through!

 You’ll create a permanent version of the offer that someone signed up for.
 It’s easy to forget a coupon code or a link to an exclusive piece of content.
-Sending the information in an email that can be saved helps people find what they need, when they need it.
+Sending the information in an email helps people find what they need, when they need it.

 You’ve created a new positive brand impression that can humanize your brand.
-The welcome emails gives you a chance to provide additional information in a friendly, casual way.
+The welcome email gives you a chance to provide additional information that's true to your brand.
+Since email is a personal medium, it's a chance to start a conversation that will turn the subscriber into something more valuable for your business.

 For each on-site campaign you run, you’ll want to set up a unique welcome email that delivers on the offer and speaks directly to what they have signed up for.